Promon/sisyphus/README.md

 |  	Proxy                   | **no** | `json:"proxy"`

 ### Building and deploying
-THe build and deployments is handled using skaffold, docker, and helm scripts (files/charts).
+The build and deployments is handled using skaffold, docker, and helm scripts (files/charts).